CodersCampus/11tyStarterExample/README.md

 ## Companion WebCompoment Project

-Clone this project in a sibling directory, run `npm i` and then `./reDeployToSibling11tyProject.sh`
+Clone [this project](https://github.com/CodersCampus/WebComponentStarterExampleTypeScript) into a sibling directory, run `npm i` and then `./reDeployToSibling11tyProject.sh`

-This will create a file named `my-element.js` in the root of this folder, enabling the &lt;my-element&gt; Web Component to run on selected pages
+This will create a file named `my-element.js` in the root of this project, enabling the &lt;my-element&gt; Web Component to run on selected pages